 The solar powered watch is also good for water sports such as swimming and snorkeling, since it is resistant to water pressure until 100 m below the surface.

-- Elegant black dial design
+- Elegant blue dial design

 - Beige nylon band